 Tip 2 – Don’t beat on high:

-Try using half & half cream.
-Most of the time, I use milk when I make buttercream, but there are times when I go for the half & half and it seems to make the buttercream a bit more creamy and smooth.
-Try replacing your milk with the half & half and see how you like it.
+Most of the time, I use milk when I make buttercream, but there are times when I go for the half & half and it seems to make the buttercream creamier and more smooth.

 Tip 4 – If using vegetable shortening, get it very smooth before adding the other ingredients: